The Playhouse Academy

 We also offer a wide array of theatre stagecraft workshops throughout the year from stage lighting, scenic painting, stage makeup, puppetry, and more!

-September 20th- Character & Movement for the Stage
+September 26th- Vocal Performance for the Stage

-October 25th- Stage Makeup
+October 19th- Stage Makeup

 and more workshops will be announced soon!